Metropolitan Police (Receiver) Act 1861: Later acts

 Due to the increasing complexity of his role, a second act of similar title in 1867 increased the Receiver's maximum annual salary to £1200, moved the end date for his annual accounts from 31 December to 31 March and stipulated that they be presented to Parliament within thirty days of that date if Parliament was sitting or within thirty days of the start of the next sitting if it was not.
 A third in 1895 authorised the Home Secretary to appoint a temporary replacement if the Receiver was "temporarily absent from his duties".

-Repeals
+Subsequent developments

 The preamble, and to "as follows", was repealed by section 1 of, and the Schedule to, the Statute Law Revision Act 1892.

+Section 2–4, in section 5, the words from "and may purchase" onwards, and section 8 of the act were repealed by section 1(1) of, and group 3 of part I of schedule 1 to, the Statute Law (Repeals) Act 1986, which came into force on 2 May 1986.

 Section 1

 As to this section, see Metropolitan Police District Receiver v Tatum.

-Sections 2 and 3

-These sections were repealed by section 1(1) of, and Group 3 of Part I of the Schedule to, the Statute Law (Repeals) Act 1986.